 E-Commerce

 E-Commerce or electronic commerce is the exchange of commodities, funds or information, between businesses and consumers using the internet or online social network.
-E-Commerce means trading and facilitating trading activities, through the use of the electronic medium, i.e. all the activities like purchasing, selling, ordering and paying are performed over the internet.
+E-Commerce means trading and facilitating trading activities, through the use of the electronic medium, i.e. all the activities like purchasing, selling, ordering and paying are performed over the Internet.
 The scope of E-commerce is discussed in the following points:

-- B2B commerce: when 2 business houses enter a transaction through the electronic medium it is known as B2B commerce
+• B2B commerce: when 2 business houses enter a transaction through the electronic medium it is known as B2B commerce

-- B2C commerce: when the business and the customer interact directly for the buying and selling of commodities and services through internet it is known as B2C commerce.
+• B2C commerce: when the business and the customer interact directly for the buying and selling of commodities and services through internet it is known as B2C commerce.

-- C2C commerce: when two consumers interact over the internet for the buying and selling of commodities it is known as C2C commerce.
+• C2C commerce: when two consumers interact over the internet for the buying and selling of commodities it is known as C2C commerce.

-- Intra-B commerce: When the exchange takes place within a firm through electronic mediums like the internet it is known as Intra-B Commerce
+• Intra-B commerce: When the exchange takes place within a firm through electronic mediums like the internet it is known as Intra-B Commerce.

 Comparing Traditional Commerce with E-Commerce

-The most prominent difference between Traditional and E-Commerce is the presence of market.
+The most prominent difference between Traditional and E-Commerce is the presence of the market.
 The market is present in both cases but traditional commerce relies on a tangible market and interactions between the producer and consumer, E-Commerce does not rely on any such interaction and has an intangible market.
 The presence of an intangible market or rather the absence of a market allows E-Commerce to flourish round the clock.

 There is no specific time wherein the customer has to visit the market and look for the product.
 The same can be done from anywhere at any time and the producer also can be present at any corner of the world.
+In traditional commerce, the resource focus is mostly on the supply side as compared to the demand side of E-Commerce.
+This basically means that

 The most basic requirement in E-Commerce is the availability of the internet, since all the transactions will take place over the internet.
 The market in e-Commerce exists on the internet and therefore access to internet is the prerequisite in E-commerce.
+Another important requirement for E-Commerce is an advertisement.
+E-Commerce relies on advertisement due to the large market and vivid customers.
+The product must be unique and should not be something to which the consumer has access to substitutes of.

+The prerogative of the customer is supreme in Traditional commerce.
+The customer is supreme in both Traditional and E-Commerce, but they have a greater say in traditional commerce as compared to E-Commerce.
 There is transparency between the seller and the costumer because of the physicality of the market.
-The product may not be standardised but that is for the consumer to decide and they have the option to choose between the best products amongst different products.
+The product may not be standardized but that is for the consumer to decide and they have the option to choose between the best products amongst different products.

 The consumers get the benefit of a global market.
 The consumer is ensured the best standards and highest quality of products.
 E-Commerce also offers a wide variety of sellers that offer products at different prices and the consumer can choose the best price amongst the lot.
 The consumer has the option of redressal and return of product.